Two parts to being an accomplished martial artist: You have to know what to do. And you have to do it.

 Calypso loved Odysseus.
 She was totally sincere, overcome really.
 But Odysseus called on Athena, goddess of wisdom, Odysseus’ patron goddess throughout the war, who asked her dad Zeus if Zeus wouldn’t mind telling Calypso she had to let Odysseus go.
 Zeus agreed.
 (If he let goddesses play with mortals just for their own pleasure and amusement, as if they were toys, all hell would break loose sooner or later.
 He knew that.)

-There was no way for Odysseus to leave.
+There was no way for Odysseus to leave on his own, no matter how strong his will.
 He was on an island, with no boat, and no way to get one.

 Calypso, under command of the gods, brought Odysseus an axe and some other tools.

 She knew what he would do.

 He went to the woods, to a grove of hardwood trees that Calypso showed him.
 He cut down twenty of them.

 He split the trees and hewed them into planks.